jessegoodier/docker-backend-site-for-CDN-demo/README.md

 # image-dump for NGINX Plus CDN Demo (uses nginx OSS)
-Creates a docker container to use as a target for a CDN demo
+Creates a docker container to use as a target for a CDN demo.
+I use this backend that I put in Asia: <https://github.com/jessegoodier/docker-backend-site-for-CDN-demo>

+All images are mine and free to share.

 forked from: <https://github.com/danyalette/image-dump>